lavanyadeepa26/Online-Restaurant-Webapp/README.md

 - 'reviews'   :A folder for storing customer reviews.
 - 'github'    :Contains workflows for Continuous Integration and Continuous Deployment (CI/CD) with Azure Static Web Apps.
 - 'README.md' :This documentation file.
+# Azure Services

-# Azure Static Web Apps & Azure Monitor
+# Azure Static Web Apps

 # Azure Static Web Apps:
  Azure Static Web Apps is a service provided by Microsoft Azure that allows you to build and host static web applications with serverless backends.
 This service is designed to simplify the deployment and hosting of static websites, providing a scalable, secure, and cost-effective solution.
 Here are some key points about Azure Static Web Apps:

-# Azure Monitor
+# Azure Language Studio :
- Azure Monitor is a powerful reporting and analytics tool.
-It maximizes the availability and performance of  applications by delivering a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.
+Integrate AI into your applications that can extract information, classify text, understand conversational language, answer questions and more.

+# QnA Maker :
+Azure QnA Maker is used to create a knowledge base that powers question-and-answer capabilities in applications and chatbots.
+It allows developers to easily build natural language interfaces for information retrieval by training machine learning models on FAQ-style content, enabling automated responses to user queries.

 # Azure Demo
 ![az1](https://github.com/lavanyadeepa26/Online-Restaurant-Webapp/assets/113665236/763b15c5-6c8e-4ece-8a08-6cb4dc4cdbf9)